 Q. My soldier is being made redundant do we still need to clean our quarter for move-out?
 Click here to show answer

-Answer: When the time comes for you to finally move out of the quarter it must be cleaned to move-out standard in the normal way.
-You should arrange a pre move-out inspection through your local HIC so that your Housing Officer can give you all the guidance you require on the preparation of your SFA for move-out.
+Answer: When the time comes for you to finally move out of the quarter it must be cleaned to move-out standard in the normal way or charges will be raised against you.
+You should arrange a pre move-out inspection through your local HASC so that your Housing Officer can give you all the guidance you require on the preparation of your SFA for move-out.

 Q. When my soldier leaves the Army on redundancy will we be automatically entitled to a council house?
 Click here to show answer